Safely disposing of unused household chemicals and prescription medications helps protect drinking water.

 Wastewater treatment facilities are not equipped to “filter out” drugs and personal care items.
 Protect your drinking water by keeping these products out of our rivers, waterways, and groundwater.

-Dispose of them through a “take back” program.
+Dispose of them through these on-going “take back” programs.

 See Michigan’s Household Drug Take Back location map and webpage for more information.